x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/src/sdmx-json-field-guide.md

 ### uri

 *String* *nullable*.
-A link to an SDMX 2.1 web service resource where additional information regarding the data flow is available.
+A link to an SDMX 2.1 web service resource where additional information regarding the structure is available (e.g.: link to the dataflow).
 Example:

     "uri": "http://sdw-ws.ecb.europa.eu/dataflow/ECB/EXR/1.0"